On FeastGood.com, we have several free meal plans for those looking to optimize their health and physique.

-While most of us are familiar with counting calories, going the step further to understand what macros make up those calories is important as bodybuilders since we have both physique and performance goals.
+While most of us are familiar with counting calories, going the step further to understand what macros make up those calories is important since these are what contribute to your physique and performance goals.

-A macronutrient split is simply how many grams of protein, carbs and fat someone is eating to consume their daily calories.
-As a bodybuilder, if we can focus on a balanced macronutrient split, you will have sufficient protein to build muscle while still feeling energized and keeping your body functioning optimally.
+A macronutrient split is simply how many grams of protein, carbs, and fat someone is eating to consume their daily calories.

-While there are individual factors that may impact this, most bodybuilders do well on a diet that is 30% protein, 40% carbs and 30% fat.
-If you want a more custom macro ratio, talk with one of our coaches.
+While there are individual factors that may impact this, most people looking to optimize their lean muscle do well on a diet that is 30% protein, 40% carbs, and 30% fat.

-Who Is The 2500 Calorie Bodybuilding Meal Plan For?
+Who Is The 2500 Calorie Meal Plan For?

-A 2500 calorie bodybuilding meal plan is ideal for the following individuals:
+A 2500-calorie meal plan is ideal for the following individuals: